Bhagavad Gita Chapter 18 Verse 49 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: He whose intellect is unattached everywhere, who has subdued his self, from whom desire has fled, he attains the supreme state of freedom from action through renunciation.
+This verse carries the weight of lived truth.
+He whose intellect is unattached everywhere, who has subdued his self, from whom desire has fled, he attains the supreme state of freedom from action through renunciation.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of surrender from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team